A1rPun/castle-crashers-resource/Mechanics/LevelSkip.md

 These are the levels that you need to beat.
 Collecting relics doesn't matter.

-- Barbarian War
+- Barbarian War (not a checkpoint level)
 - Barbarian Boss
 - Thieves Forest
 - Catfish
 - Pipistrello's Cave
-- Wedding Crash
+- Wedding Crash (not a checkpoint level)
 - Cyclops' Fortress
 - Lava World
 - Industrial Castle
-- Alien Ship
+- Alien Ship (not a checkpoint level)
 - Sand Castle Roof
 - Corn Boss
 - Medusa's Lair
 - Ice Castle
-- Painter's Room Crystal (Final Battle skip)
+- Painter's Room Crystal (not a checkpoint level)
-- Undead Cyclops' Room Crystal (Final Battle skip)
+- Undead Cyclops' Room Crystal (not a checkpoint level)
 - Final Battle (Player needs to be alive)

 To unlock the full traversal of the overworld map: